Brighton Police Break Up 150-Strong Vigil in Valley Gardens

-A 20-year-old man was arrested at the scene on suspicion of failing to comply with a direction in order to control coronavirus.
+A 20-year-old man was arrested for failing to comply with police directions intended to control the spread of coronavirus.
 He has been taken into custody.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.